rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 ## Packages and module dependencies

-We´re planning to join our system into a Active Directory Domain and also want to install the VMware Horizon View Agent, which is necessary for adding our DevDesk to a Desktop-Pool later on.
+We´re planning to join our system into a Active Directory Domain and also want to install the VMware Horizon View Agent, which is necessary for adding our machine to a Desktop-Pool later on.
 Before we can continue, it´s necessary to eliminate some dependencies by installing some packages upfront.

 **ATTENTION (CentOS): Do not run `yum update`!**